Un-Drew/tetris-clone/README.md

-# tetris-clone
+# Tetris Clone (JavaScript)
-A really basic Tetris clone made in JavaScript (high school project)
+A really basic Tetris clone made in JavaScript (made for a high school project).